Myth 1.: Little or no methane is venting in the Arctic, so there's nothing to worry about.

 Myth 5.: Even if methane did escape from the seabed, most of it would be oxidized in the water - like in the Deepwater Horizon event - before reaching the atmosphere.

-Reality 5.: Methane won't get broken down easily in the Arctic, as this requires oxygen, which isn't quickly replenished in the Arctic, once depleted.
-Depletion of oxygen in the waters of the Arctic could make it hard for oxidation to take place of methane that rises in the waters there.
+Reality 5.: Methane won't get broken down easily in the Arctic, as this requires the presence of bacteria that can oxidize the methane, as well as free oxygen in the water.
+Once depleted, oxygen isn't quickly replenished in the Arctic.
+Lack of bacteria and depletion of oxygen in the waters of the Arctic could make it hard for oxidation to take place of methane that rises in the waters there.

-Furthermore, low temperatures mean there are less bacteria in the Arctic that need more time to break down the methane.
+In the Arctic, low temperatures mean there are less bacteria that need more time to break down the methane.
 In other places, currents may bring bacteria back to the location of the methane plume repeatedly.
-In the Arctic, currents are long, so once bacteria flow away from the location of the plume, it may take a long time for them to return, too long to survive in Arctic waters which are cold and often receive little or no sunshine.
+In the Arctic, many currents are long, so once bacteria flow away from the location of the plume, they may have been driven out of the Arctic Ocean or may return only after a long time, i.e. too long to survive in Arctic waters which are cold and often ice-covered, so a lot of time little or no sunshine penetrates the waters.

 In the Arctic, the danger is much larger that methane releases will overwhelm the capacity of bacteria to break it down in the water.
 In case of large abrupt releases, the danger is that much of the methane will reach the atmosphere unaffected.